 Just like any good investment, teaching your child healthy habits now will pay off in the long run.
 Kids who nibble on nutrient-rich foods from a young age are more likely to maintain those good habits later in life.
-Research shows that children who become overweight are more susceptible to weight-related health issues as adults.
-Although it can be easy for families to slip into unhealthy food habits, with some practice, you can steer your child toward healthier choices.
+With some practice you can steer your child toward healthy choices.

 Learning to Like New Foods

-As you make a commitment to healthier eating, you'll reap some great benefits — both now and in the future.
-Setting up children for a lifelong habit of healthy eating will help them live a more productive and enjoyable life.
+As you make a commitment to healthy dietary patterns, you'll reap some great benefits — both now and in the future.
+Setting up children for a lifelong habit of a healthy relationship with food will help them live a more productive and enjoyable life.